 11. Drink a Greek Coffee

-Sampling a freddo cappuccino is one of the must-do things to Athens.
+Sampling a freddo cappuccino is one of the must-do things in Athens.
 This is just one of three classic Greek coffees, there is also a frappe and a freddo espresso.

 12. Visit the Museum of Cycladic Art

 The Museum of Cycladic Art is home to one of the most complete private collections of Cycladic Art.
 This is especially great to see if you won’t be visiting one of the Cycladic islands on your trip to Greece.

 Most of the artifacts on display are marble pieces including bottles, plates, and standards.
 There are some metal objects as well.
 The pieces of marble are mostly white making them stunning in their simplicity.